sy1vain/Cinder-Mail/README.md

 SMTP from Cinder.
 This version is very sloppy and needs a lot of clean-up checks, etc etc. But it works for now for my project.
 When I find the time or need more functionality I will update the code.

+SSL is not supported since the corresponding boost libraries are not built in the current (dev) distribution.

 **Using the code**

 	//create a message